-Put simply, it’s an extremely important area of a horses anatomy to understand and particularly if caring for the wellbeing of an active or competing horse.
+Put simply, sesamoid bones are an extremely important area of a horses anatomy to understand and particularly if caring for the wellbeing of an active or competing horse.

-Depending on the extent of the injury, degrees of lameness in a horse with a sesamoid injury varies.
+Depending on the extent of the injury, the degrees of lameness in a horse with a sesamoid injury will vary.

-In milder cases the horse will show signs of discomfort but it can be frustrating to self-diagnose milder sesamoid injuries due to the location and inability to see inflammation, heat or swelling in the bone.
+In milder cases the horse will show signs of discomfort but it can be frustrating to self-diagnose milder sesamoid injuries due to the location and inability to see inflammation, heat or swelling in the bone itself.

 It’s also worth remembering; if a ligament surrounding the sesamoid has been damaged and caught early then further trauma to the sesamoid can potentially be avoided.

-It is a medical emergency and thus vital to seek professional advice.
+A sesamoid injury is a ‘medical emergency’ and thus vital to seek professional advice.